 It generally does not cover provisions regarding other tobacco control issues such as flavoured tobacco products or advertising and promotion.

-Note about Smoke-Free Ontario Act (SFOA)
+Note about the Smoke-Free Ontario Act (SFOA)

 If you notice any errors or omissions, please contact us.